Divine retribution: Alleged modern examples

 Since the 1812 Caracas earthquake occurred on Maundy Thursday while the Venezuelan War of Independence was raging, it was explained by royalist authorities as divine punishment for the rebellion against the Spanish Crown.
-The archbishop of Caracas, Narciso Coll y Prat, referred to the event as "the terrifying but well-deserved earthquake" which "confirms in our days the prophecies revealed by God to men about the ancient impious and proud cities: Babylon, Jerusalem and the Tower of Babel".
-This prompted the widely quoted answer of Simón Bolívar: "If Nature is against us, we shall fight Nature and make it obey".
+The archbishop of Caracas, Narciso Coll y Prat, referred to the event as "the terrifying but well-deserved earthquake", which "confirms in our days the prophecies revealed by God to men about the ancient impious and proud cities: Babylon, Jerusalem and the Tower of Babel".
+That prompted the widely quoted answer of Simón Bolívar: "If Nature is against us, we shall fight Nature and make it obey".

+After the 1814 burning of Washington by British forces, the American physician and abolitionist Jesse Torrey argued in A Portraiture of Slavery in the United States (1817) that the burnings were divine punishment for American slavery:

+Would it be superstitious to presume, that the Sovereign Father of all nations, permitted the perpetration of this apparently execrable transaction, as a fiery, though salutary signal of his displeasure at the conduct of his Columbian children, in erecting and idolizing this... temple of freedom, and at the same time oppressing with the yoke of captivity and toilsome bondage, twelve or fifteen hundred thousand of their African brethren... making merchandize of their blood, and dragging their bodies with iron chains, even under its towering walls?

-While some Orthodox Jews believed that the Holocaust was divine retribution for sins, this argument has many critics.
-In contrast, many Germans at the time believed that the bombing of Germany was divine retribution for the November pogrom, although seeing the bombings as divine retribution became less popular after the war.
+While some Orthodox Jews believe that the Holocaust was divine retribution for sins, that argument has many critics.
+In contrast, many Germans at the time believed that the bombing of Germany was divine retribution for the November pogrom although seeing the bombings as divine retribution became less popular after the war.

-The 1953 Waco tornado outbreak was regarded by some people in the local African-American community as divine retribution for the lynching of Jesse Washington over thirty years prior.
+The 1953 Waco tornado outbreak, in the United States, was regarded by some people in the local African-American community as divine retribution for the lynching of Jesse Washington over thirty years prior.

+On an episode of The 700 Club two days after the 9/11 terror attacks, Rev. Jerry Falwell blamed "the pagans, and the abortionists, and the feminists, and the gays and the lesbians who are actively trying to make that an alternative lifestyle" to which host Pat Robertson replied, "I totally concur".
+Soon thereafter, a White House spokesman said of President George W. Bush, "He does not share those views, and believes that those remarks are inappropriate".
+Falwell ultimately apologized for his remarks: "I would never blame any human being except the terrorists, and if I left that impression with gays or lesbians or anyone else, I apologize".